isaaccjh/frontend/README.md

   - Rationale: With the increasing use of mobile devices, ensuring a responsive design is crucial.
 The layout is optimized to adapt to different screen sizes and resolutions, providing a consistent and user-friendly experience across desktop, tablet, and mobile devices.
 This approach allows fishing enthusiasts to access the website and make purchases conveniently, regardless of the device they are using.

+## Frontend Organization
+In the frontend organization, the application is structured using the following components:

+- **Home**: The main page that users will enter upon entering the website.
+Has buttons to bring user to product listings, and certain hot products.
+- **Product**: The page that users will be redirected to upon login, register, checkout success.
+- **Product Page**: Displays the list of available colour variants for as well as allowing for users to add to cart.
+Users can get here by clicking on the product in the product page.
+- **Cart**: Renders the user's cart with a list of products, allowing for quantity adjustments and removal of items.
+Also has a checkout button.
+Users can get to here by clicking on the shopping bag logo in the navbar.
+- **Checkout**: Provides a form for users to enter their shipping information and payment details to complete the purchase, redirects the user to product page upon success.
+Users can get here by clicking the checkout button

+These components are organized and structured in a modular way to enhance maintainability, reusability, and readability of the codebase.

 ## Target Audience